Elon Musk insults German President Frank-Walter Steinmeier – DW – 12/31/2024

 Steinmeier's office said that it had noted the post but would not comment on it.

-Meanwhile, the spokesman for the leader of the AfD, Alice Weidel said concrete plans were underway for an online meeting between her and Musk, who is also the owner of X.
+The spokesman for the leader of the AfD, Alice Weidel said concrete plans were underway for an online meeting between her and Musk.

+That came after Musk himself suggested a meeting between the two via X's Spaces chat feature.
+"Wait until Alice and I do an X Spaces conversation.
+They will lose their minds," he posted.

-"Elon Musk is equipped with billions and unbridled communication power," Habesk tweeted.
-"His call for the AfD is systematic: He wants to weaken Europe.
+"Elon Musk is equipped with billions and unbridled communication power," Habeck wrote on X. "His call for the AfD is systematic: He wants to weaken Europe.
 Power must be limited: no business model must destroy our democracy.
 Europe must now use its power consistently."

+Concerns are also growing in the UK as Musk takes an increasingly close interest in Britain's political scene, aligning himself with hard-right lawmaker Nigel Farage.

+Musk has busied himself with taking aim at the UK's center-left Labour government, launching a series of blistering comments against British Prime Minister Keir Starmer.

 rc/wd (AFP, dpa)